 PPE will be purchased using the District bid process, if possible.
-Otherwise, any reliable source of PPE will be contacted for availability and orders that fulfill the table below will be placed.
+Otherwise, any reliable source of PPE will be contacted for availability, and orders to fulfill PPE requirements outlined in the table below will be placed.
 KLSD Staff in conjunction with the appropriate departments will work together to find reliable sources.